Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Not that Vemik was going to.

-“Now, what Hotel claim is, there’s whole galaxies out there where, like, the superweapons could be seen from *here.* And *they* reckon the cause of that is overcrowding with huge, old species who just keep on goin’ forever, achieve super-future-tech, and then when some war breaks out---and war *always* breaks out, ‘cuz that’s the nature of livin’ things---it just goes wildly out of control and prob’ly the species involved wipe each other out and take a whole buncha others with ‘em.
+“Now, what Hotel claim is, there’s whole galaxies out there where, like, the superweapons could be seen from *here.* And *they* reckon the cause of that is overcrowding with huge, old species who just keep on goin’ forever, achieve super-future-tech, and then when some war breaks out - and war *always* breaks out, ‘cuz that’s the nature of livin’ things - it just goes wildly out of control and prob’ly the species involved wipe each other out and take a whole buncha others with ‘em.
 But that’s only half the problem.”

 “What’s the other half?”